March 26, 2026 (3mo ago)

 The gap is observability.
 Deployment is only half the story for production applications — you also need to know what's happening after deployment.
 Analytics, error tracking, session replay, and uptime monitoring aren't luxury features; they're standard requirements.
 Coolify acknowledges this by not trying to build them, which is an honest architectural choice.
 But it means your "free" platform quickly accumulates $150+/month in SaaS subscriptions.

-If you want a platform that bundles deployment and observability together, Temps includes analytics, error tracking, session replay, and uptime monitoring alongside git-push deployments — all in a single binary that runs on the same $10-25/month VPS.
+If you want a platform that bundles deployment and observability together, Temps is the most direct alternative: it includes PostHog-equivalent analytics, Sentry-equivalent error tracking, FullStory-equivalent session replay, and uptime monitoring alongside git-push deployments — all in a single binary that runs on the same $10-25/month VPS.
 It's a different philosophy: one tool instead of six.

 Related: Introducing Temps: the self-hosted alternative to Vercel